 Experiencing both eczema and acne may be a sign of underlying imbalances in the skin microbiome and a weakened skin barrier.

 You can restore your skin’s protective barrier by:

 Whether your skin is dry and eczema-prone or oily and acne-prone, moisturizing is key to a healthy skincare routine.
 Contrary to popular belief, oily skin doesn’t equal hydrated skin.
 By moisturizing immediately after showering or bathing, you’ll help the skin lock in the water content and strengthen your skin’s barrier.

 Harsh cleansers can alter the skin’s pH and bacterial balance...
 If you’re washing your face with a harsh soap, it’s time to switch to a gentle cleanser that helps to maintain the natural integrity of the skin.
 Opt for products that are fragrance-, paraben-, and sulfate-free.
 We recommend the Gladskin Face Wash and Makeup Remover.

 Balance Your Skin Microbiome

 Healthy skin (just like a healthy gut) needs a healthy balance of bacteria.
 Correcting bacterial imbalances in the skin microbiome is key to reducing inflammation and restoring skin health...
 Gladskin with Micreobalance® is designed to create an environment where good bacteria can thrive so your skin naturally produces everything it needs to stay healthy over the long term.

-Gladskin Blemish Gel was specifically formulated for people with acne-prone skin, while Gladskin Eczema Cream was created for those with eczema-prone skin.
-But both work to bring balance back to your skin — gently, without causing other unwanted side effects.
+Gladskin's products are formulated for to balance your skin's microbiome, while Gladskin Eczema Cream was created specifically for people with eczema-prone skin.
+All of our products work with your skin, not against it, and without causing other unwanted side effects.
 What a relief.